emma-heriot-watt/datasets/docs/how-to-add-a-new-pretraining-dataset.md

 That's it for now!
 We'll come back to using these files later in the guide.

-## Processing raw dataset metadata
+## Processing the raw dataset

-Each instance of the dataset has metadata.
 We need to easily parse every single instance and validate them to ensure that everything in the raw data is as you expect it!

-### Creating the dataset metadata model
+### Creating a model for the metadata

 Create a new metadata file for your dataset in `src/emma_datasets/datamodels/datasets/`.